kbasaran/Speaker-Calculator/README.md

 - **Notes** : User notes for convenience.
 Not used by the application.

 > [!WARNING]
 > Make sure to **not** edit the first three rows of the wire table.
-Otherwise you may have import errors.
+They contain import information for the application.

 > [!NOTE]
 > Average dimensions are used for electricity related calculations such as winding length.
 When it comes to mechanical clearances and e.g. airgap sizes, the maximum dimensions are used.